TomerGibor/Final-Project-OCR/README.md

 #### Running The Server

-Attached are also the files necessary to deploy the server to [heroku](https://heroku.com).

 To run the server locally (**make sure you have [Python 3.9](https://python.org/downloads/release/python-396/) installed** - TensorFlow 2.5 doesn't support other versions of Python right now):

 ```shell